nicksakwa/APIs-with-Javascript/README.md

 In this repository I dive into API's with Javascript

-# APIs with Javascript
+# APIs with JavaScript
 ## Requirements
-* Javascript enabled browser
+* JavaScript-enabled browser
 * Text editor

+## JavaScript Method used include
+* Get method
+* Post method
+* PUT method